FXCourel/Copper-Rails/README.md

 Have you always wanted to buff minecarts to make them more useful and transport you between your or your friends' bases ?
 This mod adds new rails : copper rails and rail crossings.

+> **About Experimental Features :** Snapshot 24w33a introduced minecart improvements experiments.
+This doesn't make CopperRails useless as it is still a good idea to have different speeds for each level of oxidization.
+So, I plan to adapt this mod to be compatible with this new system.
+But for now, please **do not try to use this mod if you have experimental features enabled, as it will NOT work (and could break your game).**

 ## Copper Rails

 Copper rails are more powerful rails than regular golden powered rails.
 However their speed reduces with oxidation !
 You can also use this reduced speed (slower than regular powered rails when fully oxidized) to brake carts or move them slowly.